-CJ 5010 Criminal Justice Organization and Administration
+CJ 5010 Criminal Justice Organization and Administration 3 s.h.

 The organization and management of the various criminal justice agencies throughout the United States.
 Includes systems of management, substance abuse as a management problem, and systems analyses and their relationships.